Lemmy The Bat (LBAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Lemmy The Bat Historical Price

-According to the latest data gathered on Lemmy The Bat live price page, the current price of Lemmy The Bat is 0.00001839USD.
-The circulating supply of Lemmy The Bat(LBAI) is 69.00B LBAI , giving it a market capitalization of $1.27M.
+According to the latest data gathered on Lemmy The Bat live price page, the current price of Lemmy The Bat is 0.00001832USD.
+The circulating supply of Lemmy The Bat(LBAI) is 69.00B LBAI , giving it a market capitalization of $1.26M.

 - 30 Days0.00%$ --$ 0.000032$ 0.000016